 My rating: 5 of 5 stars

-I am here reading the version by poet and translator Paul Roche for Signet Classics.
+A mere seven out of 123 dramas by Sophocles have survived.
+(Civilization is fragile; don’t let anyone tell you differently).
+This Signet Classics edition collects these plays in versions translated by Paul Roche.
 According to Wikipedia, Roche was a second-generation Bloomsberrie, enemy to Vanessa Bell and lover of Duncan Grant.
 (Was it Hugh Kenner who, with a mixture of homophobic venom and campy cattiness, described Bloomsbury as a congeries of men and women all in love with Duncan Grant?)
-As a translator, Roche is much less devoted to Biblical fustian than Jebb, and his verse is as simple and conversational as Fagles’s while also being more carefully wrought.
-As he tells us in his translator’s preface, he retains Sophocles’s meter by using what he rather oddly calls “Freewheeling Iambic”—i.e., essentially a form of accentual verse, not unlike Hopkins’s neo-medieval “sprung rhythm,” wherein the poet counts the beats per line without also counting the unstressed syllables, this to keep a flexible but percussive regularity, as of natural speech.
-Roche adopts this technique, he says, to give English readers a sense of the speed of the plays in Greek, and it works quite well for that; but he confesses also that it is beyond his ingenuity to reproduce the density of sound in Sophocles—the alliteration, consonance, and assonance that creates such magnificent textures out of what Roche assures us are common Greek words.
+As a translator, Roche is much less devoted to Biblical fustian than earlier translators like Richard Jebb; his verse is as simple and conversational as Robert Fagles’s while also being more carefully wrought.
+As he tells us in his translator’s preface, he retains Sophocles’s meter by using what he rather oddly calls “Freewheeling Iambic”—i.e., essentially a form of accentual verse like Gerard Manley Hopkins’s neo-medieval “sprung rhythm,” where the poet counts the beats per line without also counting the unstressed syllables to keep a flexible but percussive regularity, as of natural speech.
+Roche adopts this technique, he says, to give English readers a sense of the speed of the plays in Greek, and it works well for that; but he confesses also that it is beyond his ingenuity to reproduce the density of sound in Sophocles—the alliteration, consonance, and assonance that creates magnificent textures out of what Roche assures us are common Greek words.

 Ajax: In this play set during the Trojan War (after the death of Achilles), the great warrior Ajax has just been vexed by Athena.
-Furious that the armor of Achilles has gone to Odysseus, he plots to murder Agamemnon and Meneleaus, whom he not unreasonably blames for having dragged him away from family and homeland for the sake of their corrupt and sordid war.
-But Athena tricks Ajax into murdering instead a head of cattle seized from the Trojans before it can be distributed among the Argives.
+Furious that the armor of Achilles has been inherited by the goddess’s favorite, Odysseus, he plots to murder Agamemnon and Meneleaus, whom he not unreasonably blames for having dragged him away from family and homeland to fight their corrupt and sordid war.
+But Athena tricks Ajax into murdering instead a head of cattle seized from the Trojans before it can be distributed among the Greeks.
 When he comes out of his illusion, the mortified and furious Ajax plots and eventually accomplishes suicide, despite the protests of his sailors (the chorus) and of his touchingly though realistically loyal captive bride Tecmessa.
-Following Ajax’s death, a dispute ensues between his half-brother Teucer and the Atreus brothers over whether his body should be buried (shades of Antigone); eventually the shrew and politic Odysseus mediates and the burial takes place.
+Following Ajax’s death, a dispute ensues between his half-brother Teucer and the Atreus brothers over whether his body should be buried (shades of Antigone); eventually the shrewd and politic Odysseus mediates among them, and the burial takes place.
 This is not a very action-packed play; the main interest is in its laments and debates, particularly in Ajax’s climactic curse upon the House of Atreus, Teucer’s rancor against same, and Odysseus’s amusing opening conversation with Athena.
-(Odysseus is an ambiguous figure here, ethically dubious but pragmatic and level-headed in a play all about seeking balance; Athena, standing behind him, is even more questionable.)
-Even more interesting than the language, though, is the mise en scène: Ajax among the slaughtered cattle in the play’s beginning; Ajax’s body impaled upon his own sword, oozing gore, throughout the final third.
+Odysseus is an ambiguous figure here, ethically dubious but pragmatic and level-headed in a play all about seeking balance; Athena, standing behind him, is even more questionable.
+Even more interesting than the language, though, is the mise en scène: Ajax among the slaughtered cattle in the play’s beginning; Ajax’s body impaled upon his own sword, oozing gore, onstage throughout the final third.
 This is a play whose superficial resolution cannot cloak its terrible assertion that if the gods will it, your life will become an abattoir.
-(Your own hubris will certainly not be to your advantage in the situation, however.)
+Your own hubris will certainly not be to your advantage in the situation, however.

 Electra: This a protracted revenge play, poignant for its tender portrayal of its heroine, reduced to the conditions of a slave and thereby able to sympathize with the conditions of slavery.
 Her repeated references to herself as a nightingale, singing of her losses, is moving in itself and more moving when one considers it as a poetic trope that will resonate through the centuries—in Ovid, Shakespeare, Keats, Eliot: